LandGrey/pydictor/README.md

 #### 6. extend wordlist based on rules

 1.  extend function mainly directed against web application administrator to generate password
-2. You can put your own weak password wordlist in wordlist/Web,extend plug will auto unique them,new wordlist will contains them
+2. You can put your own weak password wordlist in wordlist/Web,extend function will auto unique them,new wordlist will contains them
 3. You can modify funcfg/extend.conf,set prefix, suffix, prefix + suffix and middle word when extended
-4.  extend plug support leet mode,pick by level and pick by lenght function，you can learn more in the following
+4.  extend function support leet mode,pick by level and pick by lenght function，you can learn more in the following

 write the following information to '/names.txt'
 ```